tonyskidmore/az-vmss-linux-docker/README.md

 ## Update

-It is possible to update the custom data aftet the VMSS has been initially deployed if needed.
+It is possible to update the custom data after the VMSS has been initially deployed if needed.
 You will still have to set the required environment variables and then run the update script.
 The example below shows using the `cloud-init-apps.yml` config file to install some additional useful apps.